 Harvard Undergraduate Math Association (HUMA) is committed to supporting the mathematical community at Harvard.
 HUMA runs events approximately once a month.
 Examples of previous events include a Pi Day Extravaganza, Putnam Pizza Parties and a Blackjack event.
 For more information, see HUMA’s webpage and join their mailing list.

 Gender Inclusivity in Mathematics (GIIM) is a group dedicated to creating a more inclusive environment within the math department, specifically targeting the gender imbalance in the Harvard math department.
-To that end, GIIM runs a speaker series in the fall, hosts sushi community dinners and other social events, and plans the Women in Math and Statistics (WIMS) conference in the spring.
+To that end, GIIM runs speaker series and discussions, advising events, study breaks, and other social events, and plans the Women in Math and Statistics (WIMS) conference in the spring.
 For more information, see GIIM’s webpage and join their mailing list.
 GIIM events are open to all genders and concentrations!

 The easiest way to interact with faculty in the Math Department is by attending office hours.
 Almost all faculty will hold weekly office hours for courses they teach; you are always welcome to attend, even if you don’t have particular questions about the material and just want to introduce yourself to the professor.
 Another option is the Classroom to Table program, which allows you and a group of two to four other students to take a professor out to a restaurant in the Square.
 See here for more information.